-Alternatively one may wish to define the poor as a sub group, an entity in itself, with a unique stochastic process defining its path as opposed to the paths of other groups in society.
-The societal income distribution then in effect becomes a mixture distribution governed by the variety of processes defining the separate classes and the mixture coefficients which define the memberships of those classes.
-Anti poverty policies can then focus on the changing the nature of these processes relative to those of other groups in society and ideas from the convergence literature become relevant.
-In these circumstances the way poverty is measured also needs to be reviewed since poverty is now about membership of a class and the way the stochastic process describing that class proceeds.
+Alternatively one may construe the population as a collection of subgroups each with their own process with the poor as a particular sub group, an entity in itself, with a unique stochastic process defining its path as opposed to the paths of the other presumably more advantaged groups in society.
+The societal income distribution then in effect becomes a mixture distribution governed by the variety of processes defining the separate groups and the mixture coefficients which define the respective memberships.
+This imposes additional strictures on rising tides and trickle down theories in the way they impact the separate groups.
+Anti poverty policies can then focus on the changing the nature of the processes governing the poorest groups and ideas from the convergence literature become relevant in understanding the relative poverty process.
+In these circumstances the way poverty is measured also needs to be reviewed since poverty is now about the changing membership of a class and the way the stochastic process describing that class proceeds through time.